-With a nearly 6-inch display, Google’s latest Nexus is downright unwieldy.
-It’s impossible to use effectively with one hand (and I have large hands).
-It doesn’t fit well in my pants pockets (and I have large pants).
+th a nearly 6-inch display, ’s latest Nexus is downright unwieldy.
+It’s impossible to use effectively with one h ( I have large hs).
+It doesn’t fit well in my pants pockets ( I have large pants).
 You can forget about taking it with you for a run.

 And yet, it’s hard not to love.
-That’s partially thanks to the top-shelf hardware and slick design of this Motorola-built phone, and partly because it’s a showcase for stock Android Lollipop (5.0), which is far more elegant and usable than any previous version.
+That’s partially thanks to the top-shelf hardware slick design of this Motorola-built phone, partly because it’s a showcase for stock Android llipop (5.0), which is far more elegant usable than any previous version.

 Is that a Nexus 6 in your pocket?

-I’m not used to phablets, and the Nexus 6 is the phablet-est of them all.
-It’s about as tall as an iPhone 6 Plus, but a quarter-inch wider.
-It’s almost a quarter inch taller and wider than the Galaxy Note 4.
-It took me several days of constant use to come to grips with the downsides: the need to stuff it in my bag or jacket instead of my pants pocket, or to hold it with one hand while tapping with the other, even just to reach the back button in the lower left corner.
-What a drag.
+I’m not used to phablets, the Nexus 6 is the phablet-est of them all.
+It’s about as tall as an ione 6 us, but a quarter-inch wider.
+It’s almost a quarter inch taller wider than the Galaxy Note 4.
+It took me several days of constant use to come to grips with the downsides: the need to stuff it in my bag or jacket instead of my pants pocket, or to hold it with one h while tapping with the other, even just to reach the back button in the lower left corner. at a drag.

 But with all the concessions you make in carrying around a phone apparently made for NBA players, you’ll also come to rely on the its benefits.
-A 6-inch, 2560x1440 screen is large and sharp enough to read webpages that aren’t explicitly designed for mobile. tching YouTube Netflix becomes an immersive joy, rather than an exercise in how long you can maintain a squint.
+A 6-inch, 2560×1440 screen is large sharp enough to read webpages that aren’t explicitly designed for mobile. tching YouTube Netflix becomes an immersive joy, rather than an exercise in how long you can maintain a squint.
 Typing accuracy goes way up.
-Games are easier to play, with larger tap targets and more visible area around your thumbs.
+Games are easier to play, with larger tap targets more visible area around your thumbs.

 A phone this big makes you start to feel, dare I say, productive.
 Even when you’re just goofing off, you seem to be goofing off more efficiently.

 That huge chassis provides plenty of space for top-shelf hardware.
-That big AMOLED display is the star of the show.
-It’s big, fairly bright, and very sharp.
-Colors are a little too saturated, and whites have a slightly greenish tinge to them—these are common problems to AMOLEDs, but the Nexus 6 seems to suffer from them to a smaller degree than most.
+That big AMOD display is the star of the show.
+It’s big, fairly bright, very sharp.
+Colors are a little too saturated, whites have a slightly greenish tinge to them—these are common problems to AMODs, but the Nexus 6 seems to suffer from them to a smaller degree than most.

-Oddly enough, the screen size and resolution makes Android default to a 5x5 grid of icons, instead of the typical 4x4.
+Oddly enough, the screen size resolution makes Android default to a 5×5 grid of icons, instead of the typical 4×4.
 The extra real estate is nice, but most Android widgets top out at four icons wide, so they don’t fit the screen nicely.
 Even ’s apps don’t have widgets five icons wide.

 The system-on-chip (SoC) is a Qualcomm Snapdragon 805 at 2.7GHz with 3GB of RAM.
-It’s the fastest phone SoC available today, and it shows.
+It’s the fastest phone SoC available today, it shows.
 Scrolling is smooth, multitasking is immediate, games run flawlessly.
-Give credit to the SoC for some of that performance, and the efficiency of Android Lollipop for the rest.
+Give credit to the SoC for some of that performance, the efficiency of Android llipop for the rest.

 Of particular note is the broad wireless compatibility of this phone.
-It supports more GSM, CDMA, and LTE bands than nearly any phone I can recall.
-It will be available subsidized from all four major U.S. carriers (a first for a Nexus phone), and should work great overseas.
+It supports more GSM, CDMA, E bs than nearly any phone I can recall.
+It will be available subsidized from all four major U.S. carriers (a first for a Nexus phone), should work great overseas.

-Just a giant Moto X, only better (and worse)
+st a giant Moto X, only better ( worse)

 borrows more than just the shape of the Moto X. It cribbed a couple of that device’s best features, too.
-Ambient Display is similar to Moto Display: When a new notification comes in, or you pick up the phone, it lights up just enough pixels to show the notifications and time.
-It works great with Android Lollipop’s new lockscreen notifications, and won’t kill your battery.
+Ambient Display is similar to Moto Display: en a new notification comes in, or you pick up the phone, it lights up just enough pixels to show the notifications time.
+It works great with Android llipop’s new lockscreen notifications, won’t kill your battery.

-Thanks to a power-efficient DSP chip, the phone is always listening for “OK Google,” even if it’s sitting on your desk with the screen off and locked.
-The feature isn’t enabled by default, but once turned on it worked flawlessly and didn’t have much of a negative impact on battery life, either.
+Thanks to a power-efficient DSchip, the phone is always listening for “OK ,” even if it’s sitting on your desk with the screen off locked.
+The feature isn’t enabled by default, but once turned on it worked flawlessly didn’t have much of a negative impact on battery life, either.

-For all the similarities with Motorola’s flagship phone, the Moto X still retains a few features for itself.
-While the Moto X has customizable backs and colors, the Nexus 6 only comes in midnight blue and white.
-The Moto X also has a greater array of voice commands, and gives you the ability to wave your hand over the phone to silence incoming calls.
-The camera hardware is better in the Nexus 6, but Motorola’s camera app, while unimpressive, is still better than the lame Google Camera app you get here.
+For all the similarities with Motorola’s flagship phone, the Moto X still retains a few features for itself. ile the Moto X has customizable backs colors, the Nexus 6 only comes in midnight blue white.
+The Moto X also has a greater array of voice comms, gives you the ability to wave your h over the phone to silence incoming calls.
+The camera hardware is better in the Nexus 6, but Motorola’s camera app, while unimpressive, is still better than the lame Camera app you get here.

 Stock Android so good, you’ll forget about skins

-Skinned versions of Android—Samsung’s TouchWiz, HTC’s Sense and the like—are not without merit.
+Skinned versions of Android—Samsung’s Touchz, HTC’s Sense the like—are not without merit.
 For years they have provided useful features simply not present in stock Android.
-At least, not without downloading a slew of apps to modify Android’s look and behavior.
+At least, not without downloading a slew of apps to modify Android’s look behavior.

 th Android llipop (5.0), the version whose promotion is at the heart of the Nexus 6, you scarcely have a need to look beyond the built-in functions.

-Android enthusiasts and developers have long preferred Nexus devices precisely because they offer an unadulterated, “pure” Android experience.
-But for everyday users, the amount of customization and third-party apps necessary to bring stock Android up to modern standards was a problem. th llipop, the basic Android OS has added the cupholders and heated seats necessary for a comfortable ride.
+Android enthusiasts developers have long preferred Nexus devices precisely because they offer an unadulterated, “pure” Android experience.
+But for everyday users, the amount of customization third-party apps necessary to bring stock Android up to modern stards was a problem. th llipop, the basic Android OS has added the cupholders heated seats necessary for a comfortable ride.

 Decent camera hardware, terrible camera software

-If there’s a serious drawback to Google’s beastly new phone, it’s the camera.
-This is a Nexus, and that means stock Android, and that means Google’s standard Camera app.
+If there’s a serious drawback to ’s beastly new phone, it’s the camera.
+This is a Nexus, that means stock Android, that means ’s stard Camera app.
 It’s awful.

 Mind you, the Nexus 6 hardware is up to snuff.
-It’s got a 13-megapixel Sony IMX214 sensor, f/2.0 lens, with optical image stabilization, and a dual-LED flash.
-The resulting shots are quite good, and even the low-light performance is a big step up from previous Nexus phones. th HDR+ mode enabled, you can get some really nice shots.
+It’s got a 13-megapixel Sony IMX214 sensor, f/2.0 lens, with optical image stabilization, a dual-D flash.
+The resulting shots are quite good, even the low-light performance is a big step up from previous Nexus phones. th HDR+ mode enabled, you can get some really nice shots.

 But the experience of taking photos is abysmal.
-The interface for Google’s Camera app is simple to the point of fault.
-It lacks many basic options and features you find on every modern smartphone.
-All this high-end hardware and there’s no burst mode?
+The interface for ’s Camera app is simple to the point of fault.
+It lacks many basic options features you find on every modern smartphone. l this high-end hardware there’s no burst mode?
 No slow motion video?
-The shutter lag and shot-to-shot latency is way too long.
+The shutter lag shot-to-shot latency is way too long.

 It’s hard to imagine how it ended up this way.
-Android llipop brings with it a new camera API that gives developers unprecedented control over camera hardware and raw access to the sensor data.
-Finally, Android camera apps can match their iOS counterparts, with smooth viewfinder updates, fast burst modes, HDR video, better post-processing, quick shutter performance, and manual focus and exposure controls.
+Android llipop brings with it a new camera A that gives developers unprecedented control over camera hardware raw access to the sensor data.
+Finally, Android camera apps can match their iOS counterparts, with smooth viewfinder updates, fast burst modes, HDR video, better post-processing, quick shutter performance, manual focus exposure controls.
 How is ’s own Camera app, on its flagship Nexus device, not a proving ground for what’s possible?
-It doesn’t appear to take advantage of any of the new camera API features at all.
+It doesn’t appear to take advantage of any of the new camera A features at all.

-There are a few camera apps that deliver some of these things today, but so far none have been updated to use the new Android 5.0 camera API, so they’re sort of limited.
-Until we see some new or updated camera apps in the Play Store, or Google improves its awful Camera app, the Nexus 6’s fine hardware remains hamstrung.
+There are a few camera apps that deliver some of these things today, but so far none have been updated to use the new Android 5.0 camera A, so they’re sort of limited.
+Until we see some new or updated camera apps in the ay Store, or improves its awful Camera app, the Nexus 6’s fine hardware remains hamstrung.